SchereChaSiu/csci3055u-project-template/README.md

 ## About the language

 Haskell is a standardized general-purpose, purely functional programming language with non-strict semantics and strong static typing.
-It gets its name from Haskell Curry.
+It gets its name from Haskell Brooks Curry.
 There are multiple iterations of Haskell

 # History